yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 >    > - Processes the input file (`NR > 1` skips the header line).
 >    > - Tracks unique elements in column 2 (`seen[$2]++`) to avoid duplicates.
 >    > - Creates pairs of unique elements and calculates their difference, outputting the contrast for downstream edgeR analysis.
+>    > - **Important!** When using the *"Text reformatting with awk"* tool, make sure the code is written all in one line, without any line breaks.
+Otherwise, it won’t work as expected.
 >    {: .comment}
 >
 {: .hands_on}